 Brigit Traditions for Imbolc

-Light grows and the wind blows just a bit warmer as the season shifts from winter, traditionally known as Samhain on the old Celtic Irish calendar, to Imbolc which heralds the spring.
-Imbolc begins on Brigit's Day, celebrated on 1st February which is also the feast day of St. Brigit.
+Light grows and the wind blows just a little warmer at the old Celtic festival of Imbolc, which marks the seasonal shift from winter to spring.
+Imbolc is celebrated on 1st February and is also Brigit's Day, the feast day of St. Brigit.
 As with each of the four seasonal celebrations on the Celtic Wheel of the Year, there are traditional ways to celebrate Imbolc and Brigit.

 Who was Brigit?